onepub-dev/dcli/README.md

     // directly to the console
     'tail tmp/text.txt'.run

-    // Lets do a word count but capture stdout
+    // Lets do a word count capturing stdout,
     // stderr will still be written to the console
     'wc tmp.second.txt'.forEach((line) => print('Captured $line'));

     // lets tail a non existent file and see stderr.
-    // The forEach method signagure is
+    // The forEach method signature is
     // forEach(LineAction stdout, {LineAction stderr})
+    // The curly braces make [stderr] a 'named' parameter
+    // whilst [stdout] is a a positional parameter.
     'tail tmp/nonexistant.txt'
             .forEach((line) => print('stdout: $line')
                 , stderr: (line) => print('stderr: $line'));